Addiction & Recovery > Educational Resources near

 No appointment necessary.

-This program uses a variety of evidence-based curricula, Too Good for Drugs or Kids Connection, that are designed for a classroom setting.
+This program uses a variety of evidence-based curricula, Too Good for Drugs or Kids Connection, designed for a classroom setting.
 The Selective programs are designed for a smaller setting for children who are considered at-risk for substance use.

 Grades: 1st - 5th.